 The paintings, maps and displays give insights into the British legacy on Menorca as well as the Oliver family who made their money as merchants in the Mediterranean and supplied the military in Mahón.
 I especially enjoyed the painted ceilings with religious and classical scenes in many of the rooms, designed to show the wealth and taste of the family who lived here.

-Centre d’Art I d’Historia Hernandez Sanz at Ca n’Oliver, Anuncivay Street 2.
+Centre d’Art I d’Historia Hernandez Sanz at Ca’n Oliver, Anuncivay Street 2.
 Open daily except Monday 10-1.30pm and on Thursday, Friday, Saturday also 6-8pm.

-The Museum of Menorca in Mahon
+7. The Museum of Menorca in Mahon

-Normally you can also see rooms which cover the history of Menorca from the earliest times, through the 18th century when the island was occupied variously by the English, French and Spanish, to the 20th century when the industries of shoe and jewellery making replaced shipbuilding.
+On the upper floors you can also see rooms which cover the history of Menorca from the earliest times, through the 18th century when the island was occupied variously by the English, French and Spanish, to the 20th century when the industries of shoe and jewellery making replaced shipbuilding.

-A leisurely lunch by the Port
+8. A leisurely lunch by the Port of Mahon

 By around 1.30 the shops and museums will be starting to close so it’s time to find somewhere to have a leisurely lunch.
 Of course there are plenty of bars and cafes in the old town but a great alternative is to walk back down to the main port area where you’ll find a string of bars and restaurants overlooking the marina.